FrzMtrsprt/QtUnblockNeteaseMusic/README.md

 └─ unblockneteasemusic.exe
 ```
 3. Run `QtUnblockNeteaseMusic.exe` and set the necessary arguments
-(using 127.0.0.1 and a custom port other than 8080 is recommended for personal use)
+(127.0.0.1 and a custom port other than 8080 is recommended for personal use)
 5. Set the proxy in the Netease Cloud Music client accordingly & enjoy!

 ## Build
-- Set up the Qt development environment (Qt 6.3.1)
+1. Set up the Qt development environment (Qt 6.3.2)
-- Clone the repository
+2. Clone the repository
-- Open the project in VSCode / Qt Creator
+3. Open the project in VSCode / Qt Creator
-- Compile `CMakeLists.txt` & Run
+4. Compile & Run
+- When compiling on Windows, MSVC v143 + Windows 11 SDK (10.0.22621.0) is recommended, to support Windows specific features like EcoQoS.
 - If you want to generate a complete package with libraries,
   copy `QtUnblockNeteaseMusic.exe` to a new directory and run `windeployqt.exe .\QtUnblockNeteaseMusic.exe`